MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`baseResolveDirectory`** - **Base Resolve Directory**<br>
 `string`.
 Optional.
 Use when `action = Lock services || action = Combine configuration`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the base directory from which relative paths in the output Docker Compose file should be resolved.
+Specifies the base directory from which relative paths in the output Docker Compose file should be resolved.
 <!-- :::editable-content-end::: -->
 <br>